Walrus: An Efficient Decentralized Storage Network: Evaluation

+The \sysname mainnet comprises 100 storage nodes in 19 countries, the top 5 in terms of the total stake being the USA, Finland, the Netherlands, Germany, and Lithuania.
+No single country has more than 1/3 of the stake.
+Besides Europe and North America, nodes are also located in the APAC and LATAM regions.
+Nodes hold between 4 and 29 shards (median: 7, P90: 21).

-Most nodes run Ubuntu (22.04 or 24.04) with at least 16 CPU cores, 128 GB RAM, and 1 Gbps bandwidth.
+Most storage nodes run Ubuntu (22.04 or 24.04) with at least 16~CPU cores, 128~GB RAM, and 1~Gbps bandwidth.
 Hardware varies across Intel and AMD CPUs and HDD, SSD, and NVMe storage.
-Node storage ranges from 15 to 400 TB (median 56.9 TB, P90 69.98 TB).
+Nodes offer between 7.0~TB and 1.98~PB of storage (median: 55~TB, P90: 120~TB, P99: 514~TB).
+The total system capacity (encoded size) is 4.12~PB, 39\% of which is currently used.
+Aside from the large storage capacity, nodes are modestly provisioned similar to typical quorum-based blockchains~\cite{sui-specs}.

+Since the public launch in March 2025, 16.0~million unique blobs were registered by 7800 wallets with a total, unencoded size of 530~TB, 358~TB of which are still active.
+The maximum number of blobs certified in one day was around 834,000 on 2025-04-02 (approximately 10 blobs per second).
+The maximum, total, unencoded size of blobs certified in one day was 21.8~TB on 2026-01-29 (corresponding to an average goodput of approximately 2.02~Gbps).